Skip to Content

 • Privacy: You might want to reconsider getting a skylight if it will be visible from the neighbor’s.
 Otherwise, consider one-sided glass panes for added privacy

 • Material & design: the abovementioned factors will determine the appropriate materials and design for your skylight.
-If you live in an area prone to heavy rain-fall, it is very important to ensure your skylights are weather-tight and built-to-last
+If you live in an area prone to heavy rainfall, it is very important to ensure your skylights are weather-tight and built-to-last

-Types of Skylights for the Bathroom
+Types of Bathroom Skylights

-After considering the factors above, you’ll then be surprised by the different types of skylights available in the market.
+After considering the factors above, you’ll be surprised by the different types of skylights available in the market.

 We are listing the common types of skylights below, but it will always be best to consult professionals in your area to get the best recommendations:

-• Fixed skylight: as the name suggests, this type of skylight cannot be opened, and thus cannot provide ventilation.
+• Fixed skylight: as the name suggests, this type of skylight cannot be opened and thus cannot provide ventilation.
 This is a good choice for areas that rain often, as it minimizes the chances of water leaking inside.

 • Ventilated skylight: the type that can be opened to help circulate air & get rid of excess moisture in the space.
 These usually have awning type opening.